cbg-ethz/SARS-CoV-2_Analysis/README.md

 $ ./run_pipeline.sh
 ```

-This will download the reads, run V-pipe, and plot the summary figures.
+This will download the reads, compute coverages, call variants, and plot summary figures.